tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Barony of Aveil/Rinburg.md

 * the Masons Guild, which controls the local building trade, as well as the timber industry
 * the Mercantile Guild, which controls the local markets as well as the ferries and docks on the Enst

 The most notable building in town is the large Temple of the Night Queen.
+There is also a small temple of the Wanderer and a larger Temple to the Father, built by [[Cece I]].

 The current Lord Mayor is [[Alaric Benec]].